momagdy194/responsive_ui/README.md

     ListView(children: [
 /// and you can  mange  the size in your widget with replace the
 /// size.screenWidth or ech like that by  size.screenWidth or size.screenHeight
-and you can replace
+///and you can replace
       Text('title',style: TextStyle(fontSize: size.screenWidth)),
       Text('title',style: TextStyle(fontSize: size.screenHeight)),
       Text('title',style: TextStyle(fontSize: size.titleText)),///titleText
-      Text('subtitel',style: TextStyle(fontSize: size.normalText))///normal
+      Text('subTitle',style: TextStyle(fontSize: size.normalText))///normal

       ,Icon(Icons.error,size: size.normalIconSize)/// normal iconSize;
       ,Icon(Icons.error,size: size.mediumIconSize,)///medium iconSize;